shaunzeng/tinyslider/README.md

 # tinyslider.js
-A standalone JavaScript micro-library that builds a slider quickly.
+A standalone JavaScript library that builds a slider.
 No jQuery or css required.

-It is very easy to use tinyslider.
-Follow the html structure below, and iniatite tinyslider, then you will have a slider in just a second.
-You can have as many sliders as you want, it will adjust itself to fit in your outter div width.
+It is super easy to use tinyslider.
+Follow the html structure below to initialize tinySlider.
+You can have as many sliders as you want.
+The sliders will adjust itself to fit in your outter div width.

 ```html
 <body>